How Design Thinking Can Fuel Your Brand’s Innovation Strategy

 July 16, 2019

-Design thinking is one of the best ways to fuel your brand's innovation strategy.
-Read on to learn the benefits of using a design thinking framework, and how it can drive ROI, improve UX, accelerate innovation, and more.
+Read on to learn the benefits of using a design thinking framework, including how it can drive ROI, improve UX, accelerate innovation, and more.

+Design thinking is one of the best ways to fuel your brand’s innovation strategy and create a memorable customer experience.
 Steve Jobs once said that most people “make the mistake of thinking design is what it looks like…That’s not what we think design is.
 It’s not just what it looks like and feels like.
 Design is how it works.”

-What are the Benefits of Human-Centered Innovation?
+What are the Benefits of Human-Centered Design?

 Apple’s innovation strategies are fueled by design thinking.
-Uber, AirBnB, and Warby Parker also use design thinking to create a great user experience for their customers.
+Uber, AirBnB, Tesla, and Warby Parker also use the design thinking process to create a great user experience for their customers.
 Government agencies use the approach as well.
 The U.S. Department of Veterans Affairs’ Center for Innovation, for example, relied on customer journey maps to understand how veterans interacted with the Dept. and the emotions they experienced, in order to improve service for those veterans.
 A team in the UK used the design methodology to help an autism nonprofit create living spaces and activities that not only kept residents safe but enabled them to live fuller lives.

 Jon Kolko, founder of the Austin Center for Design, described the implications of design thinking in an article in the Harvard Business Review: “When done well, human-centered design enhances the user experience at every touch point and fuels the creation of products and services that deeply resonate with customers.
 Design is empathic, and thus implicitly drives a more thoughtful, human approach to business.”